-The Organisational Climate Aggregate Index showed a slight decrease from 81.9 points in 2015 to 77.1 points in 2016, which is still above the Australian organisations' and Australian schools' mean.
+The Organisational Climate Aggregate Index showed a slight decrease from 81.9 points in 2015 to 72.3 points in 2017, which is still above the Australian organisations' and Australian schools' mean.

-The Teaching Climate Aggregate Index also decreased slightly from 84.8 in 2015 to 82.2 in 2016, which is approximately 4 points above the Australian schools' mean.
+The Teaching Climate Aggregate Index also decreased slightly from 84.8 in 2015 to 77.4 in 2017, which is at the Australian schools' mean.